bencheeorg/benchee/README.md

 ### Hooks (Setup, Teardown etc.)

 Most of the time, it's best to keep your benchmarks as simple as possible: plain old immutable functions work best.
 But sometimes you need other things to happen.
 When you want to add before or after hooks to your benchmarks, we've got you covered!
-Before you dig into this section, **you usually don't need hooks**.
+Before you dig into this section though remember one thing: **you usually don't need hooks!**

 Benchee has three types of hooks: